Ahhgust/Demixtify/SupplementaryMaterial/examples/examples.md

 |singleSource4xAfr.profile|singleSource4xAfr.demix|0.001|575533|-485794.490664077|0.005|-485744.351157961|-50.13950611598557|

-A simple recipe is this; if the likelihood for the single-source hypothesis (MF=0) is more likely, it is appropriate to deem the sample single source (as per the above). <br> If we take &#x1D6FC; =0.01, we can take
+A simple recipe is this; if the likelihood for the single-source hypothesis (MF=0) is the most likely (in the above, SingleSource_LL >= Mixture_MaxLL), it is appropriate to deem the sample single source). <br>Otherwse, -2*LLR is chi-square distributed (asymptotically, a reasonable assumption for genomic data).
+You can use a chi-square [table](https://www.math.arizona.edu/~jwatkins/chi-square-table.pdf) to see if you can reject the single source (ie, null) hypothesis.
+Indeed, in the second record above,  -2LLR ~ 100 > 6.635; (6.635 being the critical value if alpha=0.01).
+Importantly, our paper shows that even if you mis-specify the population (as we do here; demixtify uses the pooled allele frequency to estimate the MF, while the simulations did not), that the answer you get is reasonable.
-If the difference in the log-likelihoods is <
+<br><br>

-Some items of note; the (log-)likelihoods are *huge*.
-This is somewhat expected for genomic assays
+The second item of note; the (log-)likelihoods are *huge*.
+This is somewhat expected of genomic assays, but may be surprising to the uninitiated.